Gorzontrok/Mods-Broforce/ExpendablesBrosInGame/README.md

 # Expendabros Bros In Game

 [NexusMods Page](https://www.nexusmods.com/broforce/mods/3)
-Allow you to play with the bros of Expendabros in Broforce and Brondfly an "Hidden" Bro.
-And do some fixis on them.
+Allow you to play with the bros of Expendabros in Broforce.
+And did some fixes on them.

 You can spawn with one of those or rescue them.